sunny/actor/README.md

 end
 ```

-In case the input does not match, it will raise an argument error.
+This raises an argument error if the given lambda returns a falsey value.

 ### Allow nil